-The last time our bells had any major maintenance work was back in 1906.
-Over the last 108 years some of the parts which enable the bells to be rung had become worn to the extent that ringing the bells became increasingly difficult.
+Before the 2015 project the last time our bells had any major maintenance work was back in 1906.
+In the intervening years some of the parts which enable the bells to be rung had become worn to the extent that ringing the bells became increasingly difficult.

-The ringers, with support from the PCC, began fundraising to give the bells there much needed maintenance.

 The diagram on the right shows all the components which enable a bell to be rung.
 Before work began the headstocks, wheels, stays, sliders and pulleys were made from wood.
 The only exception to this was the treble headstock which was made from cast iron.